Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Inductive bias for ICL in LRNNs

-In this section, we generalize the construction above to the N-dimensional case.
-Without loss of generality, we assume the input and the target, $\vx$ and $\vy$, have both dimensions $f$ i.e. $\vx, \vy \in \R^f$.
-If this is not the case, the input and output dimensionality can be matched by defining appropriate embeddings\footnote{For example, with dimensions $k,l$ into the same higher dimension $k+l=f$ by concatenation with appropriately sized zero vectors, or through a linear transformation to dimension $f$.}.
-We can then treat the N-dimensional system as $f$ 1-D linear regression problems, one for each element of $\vy$. \begin{proposition} Given a diagonal linear recurrent layer that receives input from a sliding window of size 3 and stride 2, and tokens $\vs_{2j} = \vx_j$ and $\vs_{2j+1} = \vy_j$, for $j = 1, \ldots, N$, $\vx_j, \vy_j$ drawn from a linear model, one can construct recurrent matrix $\mA(\vs_j)$, input $\mB(\vs_j)$ and output matrix $\mU(\vs_j)$ such that each recurrent step for every token $\vs_j$ produces $\hat{\vy}_{j+1} = -(\Delta \mW)^T \vx_{j+1}$ as output, where $\Delta \mW$ is one step of gradient descent, i.e. $\Delta \mW = \eta \nabla_\mW \L$.
+We now generalize the construction to vector-valued linear regression with predictor $\hat{\vy}=\mW^T\vx$.
+Without loss of generality, assume the input and target have the same dimension, $\vx, \vy \in \R^f$.
+If not, the input and output dimensionalities can be matched by appropriate embeddings\footnote{For example, dimensions $k$ and $l$ can be embedded into dimension $k+l=f$ by concatenating zero vectors, or both can be mapped linearly into dimension $f$.}.
+The vector-valued system can then be viewed as $f$ coupled scalar regression problems, one for each coordinate of $\vy$. \begin{proposition} Given a diagonal linear recurrent layer with a sliding window of size 3 and stride 2, and tokens $\vs_{2j} = \vx_j$ and $\vs_{2j+1} = \vy_j$ for $j = 0, \ldots, N$ drawn from a linear model, one can construct recurrent matrix $\mA(\vs_j)$, input $\mB(\vs_j)$, and output matrix $\mU(\vs_j)$ such that each recurrent step produces $\hat{\vy}_{j+1} = -(\Delta \mW)^T \vx_{j+1}$, where $\Delta \mW$ is one step of gradient descent, i.e. $\Delta \mW = \eta \nabla_\mW \L$.
 The test input $\vx_{N+1}$ is contained in token $\vs_{2N+2}$, and produces the test prediction $\hat{\vy}_{N+1}$. \end{proposition}